krxm107/tp/docs/DeveloperGuide.md

 **MSS**

 1. The user issues the command `add_person n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG1 t/TAG2 ...`.
-Note that there can be any number of keywords, including 0.
+Note that there can be any number of tags, including 0.
 2. The app creates the new person, then displays a success message: "New person added: NAME; Phone: PHONE_NUMBER; Email: EMAIL; Address: ADDRESS; Tags: \[TAG1\]\[TAG2\]...".

     Use case ends.